DistributeCompany/open-manufacturing-model-docs/docs/classes/index.md

 :::tip

-The Python implementation should be viewed as a *reference architecture*, not as a full Python library able to model, simulate, or control a manufacturing system.
+The Python implementation should be viewed as a *reference implementation*, not as a full Python library able to model, simulate, or control a manufacturing system.
 At least, not *yet*.
 We provide starting points for the `attributes` and `methods` of each Python `class` and provide examples on how to create instances of all classes, including their relationships with other classes.

 To exemplify that this reference implementation is not a all-in-one solution *yet*, please see the following example.
-When calling the `start_job` method of the `Job`, the only thing that changes are the attributes `status` and `start_date`.
+When calling the `start_job` method of the `Job` class, the only thing that changes are the attributes `status` and `start_date`.
 Nothing more and nothing less.

 ```python
     # Create Job instance